Stripe Payment Link to a file download with a confirmation email in 30 minutes

 var urlParams = new URLSearchParams(window.location.search);

-var download_url = urlParams.get('download_url');
+var download_url = urlParams.get("download_url");

 if (download_url) {

-var linkElement = document.querySelector('#your-theme-download-should-start-now-if-it-doesnt-in-5-seconds-follow-this-link a');
+var linkElement = document.querySelector("#your-download-link a");

 if (linkElement) {